antononcube/RakuForPrediction-blog/Articles/Dont-use-FEN-to-chess-with-LLMs.md

 - The chess plotting functionalities of ["JavaScript::D3" were developed 11 months ago](https://github.com/antononcube/Raku-JavaScript-D3/commits/main/lib/JavaScript/D3/Chess.rakumod).
   - A newer package (published less than a week ago) with a similar mission is [Graphviz::DOT::Chessboard](https://github.com/antononcube/Raku-Graphviz-DOT-Chessboard), [AAp6].
-- Some of my friends and coworkers have mentioned more than a few times that I am suspiciously weak and playing chess.
+- Some of my friends and coworkers have mentioned more than a few times that I am suspiciously weak at playing chess.
     - Yeah, sure, but I can program the [Alpha-Beta algorithm](https://en.wikipedia.org/wiki/Alpha–beta_pruning).
         - And have done so a few times.
           - (Coming to Raku soon...)